TheNetworkIsDown/ansible-tools/ara_host_history/README.md

 As you might guess, this script requires a working [ARA](https://ara.readthedocs.io/en/stable/) install first.
 Ansible playbook runs are by default recorded into an SQLite DB by ARA.

-We leverage that SQLite DB to retrieve information about the playbook runs performed by Ansible using our script.
+We leverage that SQLite DB to retrieve information about playbook runs performed by Ansible.

-The overview page in HTML is generated using a Jinja2 template.
-Links to ARA are included in the overview page, in order to be able to drill-down into the individual items.
+The HTML overview is generated using a Jinja2 template.
+Links to ARA are included, in order to be able to drill-down into the individual items.

 ## Usage

-You just run `ara_host_history.py` which by default will look for the DB in the `.ara/` directory in the current user's home.
+Run `ara_host_history.py` which by default will look for the DB in the `.ara/` directory in the current user's home.

 By default, output is generated in `/srv/www/htdocs/ara_host_history.html` **We do not create the folder.
 We do not know where your webserver runs.
 The folder has to exist already.** Modify using `--out`.

-It is highly recommended to specify the webserver URL of your ARA instance using `--ara`.
-Otherwise, drill-down will not be possible since no links can be generated.
+It is highly recommended to specify the webserver URL of your ARA instance using `--ara`, otherwise drill-down will not be possible.
+Additionally, if [ansible-cmdb](https://github.com/fboender/ansible-cmdb) is installed, links to its results can be created using `--cmdb`.

-If ansible-cmdb is installed, you can create links on the overview page to the results it gathered using `--cmdb`.
 Links are created relatively to the host ara_host_history output is loaded from, unless an absolute URL is given.
-Example:

-`python2 ./ara_host_history.py --cmdb /cmdb --ara http://ansible:8080`
+Example command line: `python2 ./ara_host_history.py --cmdb /cmdb --ara http://ansible:8080`

 The overview page will compute the overall status of the latest individual hosts' playbook run as follows:
 * OK if all tasks of all plays contained in the playbook returned status "ok"